joelchan/notes/discourse-graph/evidence/EVD - Far analogies were rare and never used in psychology lab group meetings for reasoning (vs. me... rare in colloquia as well, but were frequently used for reasoning - @sanerAnalogiesOutBlue1999.md

         - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2FgUSzzN6V3q.png?alt=media&token=3b7b9263-8860-4ddf-bf70-8770cca58fec) (p.
 4)

-        - This is similar to [[[[EVD]] - Molecular biologists with a reputation for innovation rarely used very far analogies in their lab meetings while generating novel scientific concepts; instead, they relied mainly on analogies to the same or other biological organisms - [[@dunbarHowScientistsThink1997]]]]
+        - This is similar to [[EVD - Molecular biologists with a reputation for innovation rarely used very far analogies in their...d mainly on analogies to the same or other biological organisms - @dunbarHowScientistsThink1997]]

     - [No differences](![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2FgUSzzN6V3q.png?alt=media&token=3b7b9263-8860-4ddf-bf70-8770cca58fec) (p.
 4) ) in percentage raw occurrence of [far analogies](((EzWeayFHm))) between psychology lab group and colloquia [settings](((7hyP0twIO))), but [stark difference in **use* of far analogies](((4KruoVeqG))): none of the far analogies in lab group were actually [used](((mNl82ZWlp))), but 71% of far analogies in colloquia were (vs. equal likelihood, ~30%, of usage for near analogies in both settings)